+Website: www.marshall.edu/disability

+Contact: wyant2@marshall.edu or 304-696-2467

+Location: Prichard Hall, Room 117

+Hours: Monday - Friday, 8:00 a.m 5:00 p.m.

+Cost: Free

+Information: Services are available for all students with

-Website: www.marshall.edu/disability Contact: wyant2@marshall.edu or 304-696-2467 disabilities at the University, whether they are full or part-time students.
+disabilities at the University, whether they are full or part-time students.
 Students are required to provide documentation of the disability.
 The program staff will work with students to individualize the type and level of services provided.